Can Chlamydia Lay Dormant And Be Passed On?

 - Itching or burning around the vagina

 At this point, two things are clear.
 First, there are different common symptoms of chlamydia for men and women.
 Second, many people do not experience any symptoms at all.
 That’s a troubling prospect.
 While regular testing is always the smartest course of action, it is sometimes helpful to know a bit more about a potential infection first.

-In short, the incubation period for chlamydia is poorly defined and most experts would say it is often seven to 14 days or longer.
-The window period however, we break down in more detail below.
+The incubation period for chlamydia is poorly defined.
+Most experts would say it is often seven to 14 days or longer.
+The window period, however, we break down in more detail below.

 To be more specific, here are the main points to remember:

 - When should you take your first chlamydia test after potential exposure?
 Seven days later.